TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 Whatever movement you make, holding Shift will make it faster.
 Holding left Alt will make it slower.

 Remember that if you get lost exploring the map, simply press HOME to return to the origin of the map (x = 0, y = 0, zoom = 100%).

-## Selecting entities

-Using the mouse cursor, you can select entities in the game world.
-The currently hovered entity will be highlighted with a bright color.
-If you don't like it, you can tweak the colors in Editor settings (Esc->Settings->Editor).

-To select the hovered entity, press LMB.
-To select many entities, drag the mouse while holding LMB - a selection rectangle should appear.

 ## Marks

-You can also use Marks feature to remember some important locations of the map:
+You can also use Marks feature to remember some important locations in the map:
 Whenever you are looking at a location you want to remember:

 - Press M to open the Marks dialog in the marking mode.
 - Press another key under which you want to remember (mark) the location.

 You have successfully marked a location.
 Later, to return to that location, press ' (apostrophe) to open the Marks dialog again - this time, in the jumping mode:

 - Press the key under which the location was remembered.

+The camera should jump to the chosen location.

 The previously chosen location is at all times assigned to the apostrophe itself.
 Thus, you can quickly jump between two chosen locations by double-tapping the apostrophe.
 This is very useful if you want to move several objects across two distant places - instead of making a lot of mouse movements to navigate between the two locations, simply mark both locations once, jump to the first and later to the second location, and then, simply double-tap the apostrophe to switch between them.

+## Selecting entities

+Using the mouse cursor, you can select entities in the game world.
+The currently hovered entity will be highlighted with a bright color and outlined with a dashed line.

+Select the hovered entity by pressing the Left Mouse Button.
+The contents of this window will change when you do so - follow the instructions provided there.

+## Go to entity

 ## Modes